AdobeDocs/experience-manager-65.nl-NL/help/sites-developing/the-basics.md

 ---
 title: AEM kernconcepten
-seo-title: De basisbeginselen
+seo-title: The Basics
 description: Een overzicht van de kernconcepten van hoe AEM gestructureerd is en hoe zich bovenop het te ontwikkelen met inbegrip van het begrijpen van JCR, Sling, OSGi, de verzender, de werkschema's, en MSM
-seo-description: Een overzicht van de kernconcepten van hoe AEM gestructureerd is en hoe zich bovenop het te ontwikkelen met inbegrip van het begrijpen van JCR, Sling, OSGi, de verzender, de werkschema's, en MSM
+seo-description: An overview of the core concepts of how AEM is structured and how to develop on top of it including understanding the JCR, Sling, OSGi, the dispatcher, workflows, and MSM
 uuid: e49f29db-a5d6-48a0-af32-f8785156746e
 contentOwner: msm-service
 products: SG_EXPERIENCEMANAGER/6.5/SITES